UniMath/agda-unimath/src/foundation/commuting-squares-of-identifications.lagda.md

       assoc p-top p-right q-right
 ```

-### Whiskering of commutative squares
+### Whiskering of commuting squares of identifications

 We can also _whisker_ a square: given a commutative square with, e.g., right edge `p-top` and an identification `p-top ＝ q-top`, we can derive a commutative square with top edge `q-top`.
-Note that whiskering of left and top edges is defined in `foundation-core.identity-types`.

 ```agda
 module _